charlynebuerki/data-visualization-project-2021-cam/milestone3/milestone_3.md

 ## Milestone 3 (4th June, 5pm)

-# Functional website:
+# Accessing our Website, Screencast & Process Book:

-Our final website is available [here](https://arnauddhaene.github.io/airbnb-visualized/).
+* Our final website is available [here](https://arnauddhaene.github.io/airbnb-visualized/).
-The screencast is available here.
+* The screencast is available [here]().
-The process book is available here.
+* The process book is available [here]().

+# Hosting Github Repository:
+* All of the website's code is available [here](https://github.com/arnauddhaene/airbnb-visualized/tree/website).

+##  technical setup

+The main website and its files are hosted on the branch "website" of our repository.
+All assets of the website (including javascript code, styling, images and external libraries) are found under "assets" folder while all the employed data for our visualisations is found under "data".

+There are 3 separate js files for the 3 different visualisations.

+To launch our website, you can simply click on the above link.